 You know you incur fees to buy and own investments.
 You also know you’ll pay a separate fee when you hire an investment advisor to help you.
 But is the investment advisor’s fee worthwhile?
 Or, stated differently, will the advisor’s services potentially enable you to earn more (net of all fees) than if you avoided the advisor and invested on your own?

 Yes, according to Vanguard1, whose mutual funds manage about $5.1 trillion for investors worldwide.
 Even though the company is well-known for catering to “do-it-yourself” investors, its study has concluded that financial advisors may help increase their clients’ investment returns by about three percentage points.

-An example is the coaching — or simply hand-holding — that many people received from their financial planners during the 2008 credit crisis.
+A good example is the advice that many people received from their financial planners during the 2008 credit crisis.
 When some clients grew upset, they didn’t panic and sell.
 Instead, they were panicked and called, giving their planners the opportunity to reassure them that their investment strategy would get them through the crisis.
 Over long periods, Vanguard says, this is worth as much as 1.5 percent in returns.

 Another 0.40 percent can be generated in returns when advisors help clients keep fees low.
 In addition, rebalancing adds another 0.35 percent of value.
 We know very well how valuable rebalancing can be in portfolio management.
 Unfortunately, few investors rebalance regularly — if at all — on their own.

 In addition, by carefully evaluating their mix of tax-free, tax-deferred and taxable accounts, advisors can help clients minimize the total taxes2 they pay over the course of their retirement through withdrawals, thereby increasing their wealth and the longevity of their investments.
 Vanguard says this can increase returns by up to 1.1 percent